Last Updated: January 27, 2016

 Under what circumstances will Crashlytics share my information with third parties?

-Except for the provision of End User information relating to a specific Developer’s application to that Developer as described above, Crashlytics will never give your information to, or share your information with, any third party not affiliated with or owned by Crashlytics except as provided below (which disclosure shall always be in accordance with applicable law).
-Crashlytics will send personally identifiable information about you to other companies or people only when:
+Except for the provision of End User information relating to a specific Developer’s application to that Developer as described above, Crashlytics will never give your information to, or share your information with, any third party except as provided below (which disclosure shall always be in accordance with applicable law).
+Crashlytics will share information about you only as follows:

 Does Crashlytics collect any information from children?

-This site and the Service is not directed to children and Crashlytics does not knowingly collect any personally identifiable information from children under 13 years of age.
+Our websites and the Services are not directed to children and Crashlytics does not knowingly collect any personally identifiable information from children under 13 years of age.
 If you learn that Crashlytics has collected any personally identifiable information from children under 13 years of age, please contact us at firstname.lastname@example.org.

-Although most web browsers automatically accept cookies, your browser setting can usually be modified to decline cookies or alert you when a website is attempting to place a cookie on your computer.
+Although most web browsers automatically accept cookies, some browsers’ settings can be modified to decline cookies or alert you when a website is attempting to place a cookie on your computer.
 Consult the help manual for your browser for detailed information.
-If you choose to decline cookies, you may lose some of the functionality associated with the Service or the Crashlytics website.
+If you choose to decline cookies, you may lose some of the functionality associated with the Services or the Crashlytics websites.

 Does Crashlytics control Developers or other third parties?